larsreed/testdata/README.md

 4. Why does formatOne have to accept supertypes?

 ### LICENSE ###
-This project, with all contained files, is covered by GNU GENERAL PUBLIC LICENSE, v2.
+This project, with all contained files, is covered by GNU Lesser GENERAL PUBLIC LICENSE, v3.
 See the file LICENSE.txt for details.